neurobioinfo/segpy/segpy/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/neurobioinfo/segpy/blob/main/LICENSE) file for details

 ## Acknowledgement
-The pipeline is done as a project by Neuro Bioinformatics Core, it is developed by [Saeid Amiri](https://github.com/saeidamiri1) with associate of Dan Spiegelman and Sali Farhan.
+The pipeline was created as a project by the Neuro Bioinformatics Core and developed by [Saeid Amiri](https://github.com/saeidamiri1) in collaboration with Dan Spiegelman and Sali Farhan.

 **[⬆ back to top](#contents)**